 - Slice the lemon into wedges.

-- Place the lemon wedges in a pot, and cover with two cups water.
+- Place the lemon wedges in a pot, and cover them with two cups water.

-- Heat the lemons and water to a boil and keep it boiling until only half of the liquid remains.
+- Bring the lemons and water to a boil, and hold them there, until only half of the liquid remains.

 - Allow the boiled lemon water to cool.

-- Strain the lemon water and place in a clean spray bottle.
+- Then, strain the lemon water, and place it in a clean spray bottle.

 - Label the spray bottle with its contents, "Homemade Lemon Hairspray," the date you prepared it and the date it should be discarded (one week from preparation date).